edermanoel94/rest-go/README.md

 cd examples
 ```

-And use gomod for install packages:
+And use go modules for install packages:

 ```
-go mod tidy && go mod vendor
+go mod tidy
 ```

 Then, to run: